-For the music, movie, broadcast and technology industries that depend on Congress to oversee their issues and concerns, the Nov.
-2 U.S. election means one thing: status quo.
+For the music, movie, broadcast and technology industries that depend on Congress to oversee their issues and concerns, yesterday’s U.S. election means one thing: status quo.

 In addition to Bush’s White House win, Republicans held on to their majority status in both the Senate and House.
 For the music business and the other industries, their government-relations officials will be dealing with veterans familiar with the issues, rather than having to re-tool or educate new members.

 Sen. John Kerry, D-Mass., who was not up for re-election in the Senate, returns as a member of the Commerce committee.
 Sen. John Edwards, D-N.C., who put aside his Senate campaign to run for vice president, will not return to Capitol Hill.

 The defeat of Senate Minority Leader Tom Daschle, D-S.D., while a blow to the Democrats, is not likely to affect the long-term public-policy agendas of those industries, since he did not sit on any committee dealing with those sectors.

 Daschle is a co-sponsor of the content industries’ pending Induce bill, but so is Senate Majority leader Bill Frist, R-Tenn.
 Veteran observers say that the loss of Daschle on the bill is less important than the fact that its original co-sponsors are from both parties and must seek consensus — and significant drafting changes — to get the bill passed.

 “Frist and Daschle’s names drew attention to the bill, but the fact is, no one’s going to be able to ram this legislation down Congress’ throat,” says a veteran lobbyist.